 It is interesting that both President Trump and Prime Minister Netanyahu are both subjects of a witch hunt.

 Secretary of Education Betsy DeVos has revised the rules for Title IX cases.
-Under Obama,, colleges and universities did not allow allow defendants, or their attorney’s, to cross-exam victims which is violated the sixth Amendment of the U.S. Constitution.
+Under Obama,, colleges and universities did not allow defendants, or their attorney’s, to cross-exam victims which violated the sixth Amendment of the U.S. Constitution.

 This whole setup by colleges and universities having some form of ‘Star Chamber‘ justice system that violates the U.S. Constitution was and is very scary.